activecontrols/ASTRAFlightSoftware/README.md

 ### Structure

-- Source files are located in ./src.
+- Source files are located in `./src`.
-- Header files are located in ./include.
+- Header files are located in `./include`.
-- External libraries are located in ./lib.
+- External libraries are located in `./lib`.
-- Test files are located in ./test.
+- Test files are located in `./test`.

+- Lower-level drivers are in `./drivers`.
+This is the property of the Avionics team, so ask before making changes in here.

 ### Standards